 Temporary Assistance to Needy Families (TANF) provides cash assistance to low-income families with children; it requires participation in programs for employment, training, and education.

 TANF replaced Aid to Families with Dependent Children (AFDC) via Personal Responsibility and Work Reconciliation Act of 1996, a key component of the Republican “Contract with America,” and fulfillment of Clinton’s campaign promise to “end welfare as we know it.”

 TANF puts focus on temporary supports that help people move off welfare rolls and into productive employment.
-This was a response to concerns about dependency on social welfare — the poverty trap, welfare queens.

 “We’re transitioning them from public assistance into productive San Carlos Apache tribal members,” she explains.
 “We’re able to help at an eye-to-eye level.”